e40/bink/README.md

 | wake-host     | use `ether-wake` to wake a host |

 For more detailed information on the scripts, see the source for the script.
-I recommend that you not run the script without examining it first.
+I recommend that you not run the script without examining and understanding it first.